cran/acs/README.md

 ## Current version

-The current version of the package (2.1.0) was released in July, 2017.
+The current version of the package is 2.1.1, released late July, 2017.
+This minor update replaced the package's dependency on RCurl (specifically, RCurl::urlGet and RCurl::url_exists) with similar httr functions, to address some https/TLS incompatability issues between RCurl and users with Windows environments.
+No other aspects of the package were changed with this release.

+## Previous versions

-This minor update was necessary to accommodate to changes in the Census API format, including a shift to https transfer.
+The previous version (2.1.0, released in early July 2017) was a minor update to accommodate to changes in the Census API format, including a shift to https transfer.
 Other changes included removing plyr from a "dependency" and simply importing the required "rbind.fill" function, and updating cbind/rbind options to be consistent with S3 methods.

-## Previous versions

 In March, 2016, acs version 2.0 was released, considered a substantial update over the previous version 1.2 due to (1) a major expansion in